 The population growth is a global scenario, and with this growth there is a larger competition for the gain of resources and other problems like unemployment proper education, nutrition etc. to each person.
 This directly influences over the criminal activities.
 With growing crime rates we need a mechanism that could detect criminals and hence lead to prevention.
 In this modern lifestyle there is a need to automates the criminal identification and techniques, so that we could decrease the human work load and we could work our minds in doing something more productive and use time more efficiently.
 The paper uses data mining algorithms for identification, classification and future scope of crime by any criminal.
 This will help us develop a code through which criminal identification will be easy.
-The paper uses data mining algorithms for identification, classification will be easy.
-The paper uses data mining algorithms for identification, classification will be easy.
-The paper uses data mining algorithms for identification, classification will be easy.
-The paper uses data mining algorithms for identification, classification will be easy.
-The paper uses data mining algorithms for identification, classification will be easy.
-The paper uses data mining algorithms for identification, classification will be easy.
-The paper uses data mining algorithms for identification will be easy.
+The paper uses data mining algorithms for identification, classification and future scope of crime by any criminal.
+This will help us develop a code through which criminal identification will be easy.
+The algorithms used in the paper are the Apriori, k-NN and Naive Bayes.